-In the realm of computer science and algorithmic complexity, we often encounter problems that require more computational resources than others to solve.
+In the world of computer science and algorithmic complexity, we often encounter problems that require more computational resources than others to solve.
 Some problems can be solved quickly, while others seem to demand exponentially more time.
-In this blog post, we will explore the concepts of P, NP, and NP-Complete, which form the foundation of computational complexity theory.
+In this blog post, we will understand the concepts of P, NP, and NP-Complete, which form the foundation of computational complexity theory.
 We will also explore the famous P ≠ NP conjecture and its significance in the world of computer science.

 Decision Problems